 Can I winter sow spinach, snapdragons or sage?
 The only seeds I’ve winter sown are native plants and I’m sharing my experiences doing this.
 Most online resources for winter sowing are geared towards traditional gardening, not native plants and will give you detailed information about propagating vegetables, non-native flowers, and herbs.
+There is a popular Facebook group called Winter Sowing (Vegetable Gardening).
 I like your idea of using foil roasting pans, but where else can I learn more about winter sowing native plants?
 The best resources seem to be environmental education sites because they often focus on winter sowing native plants, but general winter sowing information will also apply to native plants.
-The primary source for winter sowing is wintersow.org the site of Trudi Davidoff who coined the term winter sowing.
+Trudy Davidoff who coined the term winter sowing was a great primary source but the site is no longer active.
 Other basic resources include the Wild Seed Project, Ecological Landcape Alliance, and Joe Gardener.

 What seed planting medium do you use?
 Surprisingly, one of the most confusing and debatable issues for winter sowing seems to be about what medium to use.
 The simple answer is I use whatever organic, natural potting soil I can find at the local nursery and add a half inch layer of seed starting medium on top.
 The more complicated answer: Garden soil and homemade compost will become too dense for seeds and there’s controversy over the sustainability of peat.
 Both perlite and vermiculite are not clear choices for similar reasons.
 After weighing my options, I decided to use higher quality brands such as Black Gold which have organic potting soil and seedling mix options; although I’ll use any brand I can find that is organic and natural and doesn't have artificial fertilizer or water retention additives.
 I can justify a mix with a relatively small amount of peat because I don't use peat anywhere else when gardening.